Updating Education: Gamification in the Classroom

 Imagine a productive classroom environment.
 Students pour over their books, write down astute observations and compute figures.
 They speak only when appropriate and follow the lead of a respected authoritarian.
 In the wake of books and feature films about innovative master educators such as Ron Clark and the Freedom Writers' founder Erin Gruwell, this image may seem outdated.
 Nonetheless, it continues to surface within the minds of even the most inspired and creative educators and student teachers.

 The reason for hanging on to old imagery of conventional classrooms may be grounded in the idea that the key to effectively using innovation centers on the personality of each individual teacher.
 For example, neither Gruwell nor Clark followed an existing instructional model.
 Instead, they created new roles for themselves based on their unique personal insight and experience.
-Alternatively, gamification provides a new structure, which allows any teacher to try out new roles while their students do the same.
+Alternatively, gamification can build a new structure, which allows a teacher to try out new roles while their students do the same.

 Gamification for Growth